-For information about the MagniX electric plane engines go to the ARENA website.
+To read more about the MagniX electric plane engines, see the ARENA website.

 Hydrogen fuel has the benefit of reducing the carbon footprint of the aviation industry as well as reducing noise.
 One of the significant drawbacks of hydrogen fuel is the lack of infrastructure to make it a viable alternative to fossil fuels.